pichim/PM2_PES_Board_Example/docs/markdown/servo.md

 >    <i>Example pulse widht, PWM and servo angle</i>
 ></p>
 >
 >The charts above illustrate a direct dependency between pulse width and servo angle.
-As the pulse width increases, the servo anlge changes proportianal.
+As the pulse width increases, the servo anlge changes proportional.
 Keep in mind the minimum angle might not be at zero pulse width.
 This relationship is further demonstrated in the illustration below.
 ><p align="center">
 >    <img src="../images/servo-motor-pwm-signal-rotation.png" alt="drawing" width="650"/> </br>
 >    <i>Example pulse widths and corresponding angles</i>
 ></p>
 >
 >In the second servo illustrations, the zero position corresponds to a pulse width of 1 ms, while the maximum angle is achieved at 2 ms. Hence, a calibration process is undertaken to determine these calibration values.
 These calibration values are specific to the example shown in the figure and do not hold for the servos we use.
-Also, our servo drivers runs at 50 Hz, therefor the servo period response pulse with is 20 ms.
+Also, our servo drivers runs at 50 Hz, therefor the servo period response pulse width is 20 ms.
 >
 > For more information see: [HERE][2]